danmayer/coverband/README.md

 end
 ```

-or if you know you are manually calling eager load anywhere in your initialization process immediately adfter call those two lines.
+or if you know you are manually calling eager load anywhere in your initialization process immediately after call those two lines.
 A user reported an issue after calling `ResqueWeb::Engine.eager_load!` for example.

 ```ruby
 Rails.application.routes.draw do